 Exception Handling

 The SOA web service interfacing style of SOAP tends to be centered around operations that are usually use-case specific and specialized.
 In contrast, RESTful is centered around business/data entities exposed as resources that are identified via URIs and can be manipulated via standardized CRUD-like methods using different representations.
-This section of the document will focus on RESTful error handling
+This section focuses on RESTful error handling

 Success and error responses are a vital part to define how an API is used correctly.
 Defining all success and service specific error responses in an API specification is required.
-Both are part of the interface definition and provide important information for service clients.
+Both are part of the interface definition and provide valuable information for service clients.

-API designers should ensure that error handling guidelines a part of the associated API documentation.
-Such documentation provides information and exception handling guidance on application-specific errors and should be referenced as part of the API specification.
-This can facilitate self-service enablement, thereby improving consumer and provider API understanding.
+API designers should ensure that error handling guidelines is contained in the associated API documentation.
+Such documentation provides information and exception handling guidance for application-specific errors and should be referenced as part of the API specification.
+This supports facilitating self-service enablement, thereby improving consumer and provider API understanding.

-This document will detail various Exception Handling Artifacts and Strategies that will provide the API developer sufficient background to ensure that the developed API is sufficiently robust from an Exception Handling perspective.
+This document details various Exception Handling Artifacts and Strategies that provide the API developer sufficient background to ensure the developed API is sufficiently robust from an Exception Handling perspective.

 These Artifacts and Strategies include: